modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 ## 7. Brownian motion and specific heats.

-!!! abstract "Introduction."

 *Under what conditions is statistical mechanics necessary?*

 Physical systems can be characterized in terms of three of properties of their components: size (Siz), velocity (Vel), and number (Num).
 When Num is very large, it is impossible to solve the equations of motion for all the degrees of freedom of the system.
 Under such conditions, statistical mechanics applies different mathematical procedures, essentially probabilistic, to calculate values of macroscopic quantities describing the system.
-Given a microscopic model of the system, a statistical procedure is applied to calculate average values, fluctuations, deviations, correlations, and other mathematical functions of physical interest.
+Given a microscopic [model of the system](https://en.wikipedia.org/wiki/Systems_modeling), a [statistical](https://en.wikipedia.org/wiki/Statistics) procedure is applied to calculate average values, fluctuations, deviations, correlations, and other mathematical functions of physical interest.

-	**Learning objectives of Chapter 7.**
+### Learning objectives of Chapter 7.

 After this Chapter you should be able to:

-	- Explain the phenomena of Brownian motion from both perspectives: the theoretical one based on Einstein´s interpretation and the experimental one derived from Perrin´s work.
+- Explain the phenomena of [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion) from both perspectives: the theoretical one based on Einstein´s interpretation and the experimental one derived from Perrin´s work.
-	- Describe the calculations of the specific heat in solids according to the models proposed by Dulong and Petit, by Einstein and by Debye.
+- Describe the calculations of the [specific heat in solids](https://en.wikipedia.org/wiki/Specific_heat_capacity) according to the models proposed by Dulong and Petit, by Einstein and by Debye.
 - Describe the problem-solving steps proposed by Langevin to obtain Einstein´s Brownian motion equation.

-!!! abstract "Description of content of Chapter 7."
+### Description of content of Chapter 7.

-	**Section 7.1.
+Section 7.1.
 Experimental results concerning the Brownian motion.**

 We discuss two contributions to the study of Brownian motion: the theoretical calculation made by Einstein and the experimental procedures reported by Perrin.
 We also consider the 1926 Physics Nobel Lecture *Discontinuous Structure of Matter* by J.B.
 Perrin.

-	**Section 7.2.
+Section 7.2.
 Statistical mechanical calculations of the specific heat in solids.**

 We consider the calculations of the specific heat at constant volume in solids, according to three models: the classic model by Dulong and Petit where the solid is formed by independent classical harmonic oscillators, the quantum models by Einstein where the solid is composed by quantized harmonic oscillators all of them with the same frequency, and the quantum model by Deby where the solid is a continuous elastic body whose internal energy is due to quantized vibrational states of stationary elastic waves, the phonons.

-	**Section 7.3.
-Procedure to solve problems and explain solutions.**
+Section 7.3.
+Procedure to solve problems and explain solutions.

-	We apply the *Procedure to solve problems and explain solutions* in the description of the steps of Langevin´s procedure to obtain Einstein's equation of Brownian motion.
+We apply the *Procedure to solve problems and explain solutions* in the description of the steps of [Langevin´s procedure](https://en.wikipedia.org/wiki/Langevin_equation) to obtain Einstein's equation of Brownian motion.

 ## 7.1.
 Experimental results concerning the Brownian motion.